Assessment overview (migrate to Azure VMs)

-For storage sizing in an Azure VM assessment, Azure Migrate tries to map each disk that is attached to the machine to an Azure disk.
+For storage sizing in an Azure VM assessment, Azure Migrate tries to map each disk that is attached to the server to an Azure disk.
 Sizing works as follows:

 If you've specified the storage type as automatic, the selected type is based on the effective IOPS and throughput values.
-Server Assessment determines whether to map the disk to a Standard HDD, Standard SSD, or Premium disk in Azure.
-If the storage type is set to one of those disk types, Server Assessment tries to find a disk SKU within the storage type selected.
+The Assessment determines whether to map the disk to a Standard HDD, Standard SSD, Premium disk, or Ultra disk in Azure.
+If the storage type is set to one of those disk types, the assessment tries to find a disk SKU within the storage type selected.

 Disks are selected as follows:

-- If Server Assessment can't find a disk with the required IOPS and throughput, it marks the machine as unsuitable for Azure.
+- If assessment can't find a disk with the required IOPS and throughput, it marks the server as unsuitable for Azure.

-- If Server Assessment finds a set of suitable disks, it selects the disks that support the location specified in the assessment settings.
+- If assessment finds a set of suitable disks, it selects the disks that support the location specified in the assessment settings.

-- If there are multiple eligible disks, Server Assessment selects the disk with the lowest cost.
+- If there are multiple eligible disks, assessment selects the disk with the lowest cost.

 - If performance data for any disk is unavailable, the configuration disk size is used to find a Standard SSD disk in Azure.